 Automotive plastics play a vital role in the automotive sector, particularly in the manufacturing of technologically advanced and cost-efficient products with high safety and performance for modern cars, minivans, SUVs, and MUVs.
 The growing preference for high-performance plastics over conventional metals and rubber is projected to propel the market growth.
-The superior properties of plastics, such as flexibility and versatility, drive innovation in terms of technology and design.
-Around 13 types of high-performance plastics are used in automotive hardware, wherein three types of plastics make up approximately 66% of the total high-performance plastics used in a car: polypropylene (32%), PVC (16%), and polyurethane (17%).
-Around 50% of all interior components of an automobile – including safety subsystem and door and seat assemblies – are made up of plastics.
+The superior properties of plastics, such as flexibility and versatility, drive innovation in technology and design.
+Around 13 types of high-performance plastics are used in automotive hardware, wherein three types of plastics make up approximately 65% of the total high-performance plastics used in a car: polypropylene (32%), PVC (16%), and polyurethane (17%).
+Around 50% of all interior components of an automobile – including safety subsystem and door and seat assemblies – are made of plastics.

 Asia-Pacific is expected to witness significant growth in the automotive plastics market, owing to the high production of automobiles in the region.
 Economic development and changes in consumer spending are accelerating the sales of automobiles in APAC, which in turn is bolstering the procurement of plastics for automobile manufacturing.
 China alone manufactured over 27 million vehicles in 2018, while India witnessed around 0.8% year-on-year growth in automobile production in the same year, as per the International Organization of Motor Vehicle Manufacturers.
 China is expected to dominate the Asia-Pacific automotive plastics market during the forecast period, owing to the rising demand for new energy cars, which is supported by changing government regulations.
 The country's use of automotive plastics has expanded as a result of the country's expanding middle class and rise in the number of buyers prepared to pay for new automobiles and after-sales services.
 In addition, an increase in demand for non-traditional vehicles, such as sports utility vehicles (SUVs) and new energy vehicles (NEVs), coupled with shifting government policies regarding carbon emissions and the provision of subsidies for new energy vehicles, is anticipated to drive the demand for automotive plastics in the region.